evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/os.rst

    doesn't work if it is.
 Use the :func:`os.path.normpath` function to ensure that the path is properly encoded for Win32.

-   To reduce interpreter startup overhead, the Win32 :c:func:`ShellExecute` function is not resolved until this function is first called.
-If the function cannot be resolved, :exc:`NotImplementedError` will be raised.

    Availability: Windows.